 Number and Placement of Kitchen Outlets

 The NEC doesn't specify the number of receptacle outlets you must have in the kitchen, but it does have a specific requirement for outlets serving counter spaces more than 12 inches long.
 There can be no part of the countertop farther than 24 inches from an outlet, which means that the maximum spacing between countertop receptacles is 48 inches.
-There is no spacing requirement for wall outlets, but they must be tamper-resistant type unless they are more than 5 1/2 feet above the floor and not covered by a heavy appliance.
+Wall outlets are a maximum of 12 feet apart and always within 6 feet of a wall outlet.
+They must also be a tamper-resistant type unless they are more than 5 1/2 feet above the floor and not covered by a heavy appliance.

 When a kitchen island is present and the countertop is more than 24 inches wide or long, the island must have at least one receptacle.
 If installed in the side of the island cabinet, it can be no lower than 12 inches below the countertop surface.
 Islands with counter spaces separated by a cooktop or sink need two outlets, one on either side.